 Heather: How should I know?
 Why don't you ask the leeches?

 Subtrope of Clingy Aquatic Life.
 Whenever a character accidentally falls into a body of water, especially a stagnant one such as a swamp or pond, expect them to come up and discover a leech — or more — attached to them somewhere.
 This is usually followed by an ear-splitting scream.
 Often Played for Laughs, but can be used to induce Squick in the viewer or show the harsh reality of the work's setting, particularly as a subversion of Cool, Clear Water or Skinny Dipping.

 - In The Princess and the Frog, after Tiana and Naveen have both been transformed into frogs and landed in the Louisiana swamp, Naveen explains why he has no money, even though he is a prince.

-Naveen: No, my parents are fabulously wealthy, but they cut me off for being a (sees leech attached to his elbow) LEECH
+Naveen: No, my parents are fabulously wealthy, but they cut me off for being a [sees leech attached to his elbow] LEECH!

 - In The Road to El Dorado, Tulio decides to save time by walking through a pond.
 Cut to Miguel pulling leeches off his back.